benleov/solarmonj/README.md

 # solarmonj
-Automatically exported from code.google.com/p/solarmonj By Adam Gray & John Croucher.
+Forked from https://github.com/jcroucher/solarmonj By Adam Gray & John Croucher.

-Part of a patch supplied by [GoogleCodeExporter](https://github.com/jcroucher/solarmonj/issues/3) has been applied.

-This project was started to address the lack of Linux software available for monitoring JFY solar inverters ( http://www.jfy-tech.com/ ).

-Rather than recreating the full featured Windows software in Linux, we decided to develop a small app which can be run using cron to poll the inverter.
-From here the data can easily be parsed by other software keeping the actual monitoring code small and simple.

-This software has been developed specifically for the Raspberry Pi ( raspberrypi.org ) but it should work in all Linux environments.

-This project has been extended to send these logs to [Logstash](https://www.elastic.co/products/logstash), via a TCP/IP socket.
+This project has been extended to send data from an SUNTWINS 5000TL Series Inverter over USB converter
+to [Logstash](https://www.elastic.co/products/logstash), via a TCP/IP socket.

+In addition to this, it can be configured via an ini file and will cache data if Logstash cannot be reached periodically.

 ### Example Logstash Dashboard